wazo-platform/wazo-doc/source/developers/web_services.rst

 Web Services
 *************

+.. warning:: **XiVO web services are now DEPRECATED and will NO LONGER BE SUPPORTED in the near future.**

+ A new REST API is gradually being developed as a replacement.
+ Once a new service is available in REST API, it will no longer be available in the web services.
+ Please refer to :ref:`rest-api` for more details.

 This page only describes ways to access XiVO Web services.

 If you want the description of the data sent and received from Web Services,